sahilrajput03/mongo-quick/Readme.md

     itemModel: String, itemAuthor: String
     // So, ^^^^^^ here goes your mongoose schema for a model.
   })
-  // itemCollection2020 is nothing but the model returned by moongoose.model() method.
+  // itemCollection2020 is nothing but the model returned by mongoose.model() method.

   console.log(await mq.connectMongoDb_Lazy_InLog())
   // Tip: This automatically picks the database uri of MONGO_DB_URI from .env file.